docker-mailserver/docker-mailserver/docs/content/faq.md

 ### What about the `./docker-data/dms/mail-state` folder?

-When you run DMS with the ENV variable `ONE_DIR=1` (which is the default since v10.2.0), this folder will store the data from internal services so that you can more easily persist state to disk (via `volumes`).
-The folder **translates to `/var/mail-state/` internally**.
-This has the advantage of Fail2Ban blocks, ClamAV signature updates and the like being kept across restarts for example.
+When you run DMS with the ENV variable `ONE_DIR=1` (default), this folder will:

+- Provide support to persist Fail2Ban blocks, ClamAV signature updates, and the like when the container is restarted or recreated.
+- To persist that container state properly this folder should be **volume mounted to `/var/mail-state/` internally**.

 Service data is [relocated to the `mail-state` folder][mail-state-folders] for the following services: Postfix, Dovecot, Fail2Ban, Amavis, PostGrey, ClamAV, SpamAssassin.